samantoz/docu-processing/readme.md

-# Docling RAG - Document Processing and AI Chat System
+# docu-processing - Document Processing and AI Chat System

 A comprehensive document processing pipeline built with Docling that converts PDFs to markdown, chunks documents with LangChain, generates embeddings, stores them in ChromaDB, and provides an AI-powered chat interface for document Q&A.